|Photos||Video & Audio||Blogs||Statistics||Archive||Fantasy||Mobile|

 A red-letter day for New Zealand opener Bryan Young, who smacked an unbeaten 267 against Sri Lanka in Dunedin.
 This innings was one of only two Test hundreds Young made, and it led New Zealand to 586 for 7 declared, a position from which they romped to an innings victory.

 New Zealand's Ross Taylor, who was born on this day, is an aggressive top-order batsman capable of taking the fight to world-class attacks.
-In only his third ODI, Taylor hammered a superb 128 against Sri Lanka in Napier, and he followed it up with 84 at better than a run a ball in Hobart against Australia in January 2007.
-He scores heavily from the pull and by slog-sweeping the spinners, and his free-flowing game has made him a hit with crowds.
+In only his third ODI, Taylor hammered a superb 128 against Sri Lanka in Napier.
+He scores heavily from the pull and by slog-sweeping the spinners.
 In 2008 he scored his maiden Test hundred, against England in Hamilton, and followed it up with an unbeaten 154 at Old Trafford.
 Taylor's solidity prompted the selectors to name him captain in 2010 when Daniel Vettori chose to step down.
+New Zealand beat Australia in Hobart and Sri Lanka in Colombo - for the first time in the country since 1998 - under him, but Taylor won't remember his stint with a lot of joy.
+After the Colombo win, he stepped down from captaincy under controversial circumstances, declining an offer to stay on as Test captain in a split-leadership scenario.
+He also took a break from cricket, but returned in 2013 with renewed vigour.
+He scored 754 runs between May and December 2013, including his maiden double-hundred, which was immediately followed by two more centuries.

 Don Bradman's final first-class match was an anti-climax.
 He scored 30 in the first innings and was absent hurt in the second, and Victoria beat South Australia by 271 runs.
 It was a good game for Sam Loxton, who scored 135 for Victoria, and for South Australia's opening bowlers Kevin O'Neill and Geff Noblet who took seven and six wickets respectively.